 Sexual Harassment - It is the policy of the District to provide an educational, employment, and business environment free from unwelcome sexual advances, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature constituting sexual harassment as defined in District policy and otherwise prohibited by state and federal law.

-How to File a Complaint - A complaint of unlawful discrimination or sexual harassment may be submitted by contacting the Office of the District Director of Equity and Diversity, the Office of the District Director of Human Resources, or the Confidential Employment Hotline.
+How to File a Complaint - A complaint of unlawful discrimination or sexual harassment may be submitted by contacting the Director of Equity and Diversity, the Vice Chancellor of Human Resources, or the Confidential Employment Hotline.
 Anonymous complaints will not be accepted.

-When a complaint is received, the District will attempt to informally resolve the complainant's concerns; however, a complainant need not participate in informal resolution and may file a formal complaint as provided in Section 4.0 of Board Administrative Procedure 3430 (AP3430).
+When a complaint is received, the District will attempt to informally resolve the complainant's concerns; however, a complainant need not participate in informal resolution and may file a formal complaint as provided in Section 7.0 of Board Administrative Procedure 3410.
 A formal complaint must be submitted using the Unlawful Discrimination Complaint form.

 A complaint alleging discrimination in employment, the complaint must normally be submitted within 180 days of the date the alleged unlawful discrimination/sexual harassment occurred.